PierrickPochelu/JaxDecompiler/README.md

 ```
 Now, the user owns its derivative code and may easily refactor/edit it!
 This is a reverse-engineering tool, for example, we can now improving arithemtic stability, manually optimize the code, ...

+Notice: python_jaxpr_python create out/ folder in the current directory.

 ## Next steps

 There are the next steps:
+* **More operators**.
+Today ~50 jaxpr operators are implemented ('add', 'mul', 'cos', ...).
+The exhaustive list of the implemented operators is in the file "primitive_mapping.py".
+This python file aims to map jaxpr operator (the name of the functions) into python code (string returned by the function).

 * **Automatic refactoring**.
 There is room for improvement to make the automatically produced Python code easier to read/maintain.
 An automatic refactoring tool should be able to translate this low-level Python style into a more readable one for humans.

-* **More operators**.
-Today 23 jaxpr operators are implemented ('add', 'mul', 'cos', ...).
-The exhaustive list of the implemented operators is in the file "primitive_mapping".
-This python file aims to map jaxpr operator (the name of the functions) into python code (string returned by the function).
-New operators will be implemented there.

 * **Automatic detection of useless codes**.
 In the example above, "j" variable is useless.